 To commission a VM as a container host, you must install Docker engine and the Skytap VM Agent, and then check the Container Host box in the Containers settings for the VM.

 For more information about Skytap container host VMs, see About the Skytap container host.

 Containers are supported only on Docker-capable Linux VMs.

 Installing Docker and the VM Agent on a VM

 To install Docker on a VM

-- Make sure that the OS of the VM is an x86 The most common type of CPU for Windows and Linux VMs in Skytap Cloud.
+- Make sure that the OS of the VM is an x86 The most common CPU architecture. x86 CPUs support Windows and Linux VMs in Skytap Cloud.
 Linux distribution that supports Docker.
 For a list of supported Linux distributions, see https://docs.docker.com/engine/installation/#supported-platforms.